Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Michael Porter Jr. included, will play at 8:30 PM on Thursday versus the Los Angeles Lakers in the 2023 NBA Playoffs.
+Michael Porter Jr. and the rest of the Denver Nuggets take the court versus the Los Angeles Lakers in the NBA Playoffs on Saturday, at 8:30 PM ET.

-Let's break down Porter's prop bets, and some stats and trends to help you make good wagers.
+If you'd like to place a wager on Porter's props, we look at his available ones, providing some stats and trends, below.

 Michael Porter Jr. Prop Bets vs. the Lakers